|

 boards.
 That's it for the butt-joint text.

+Now you'll begin to create the slope on the two sides.
 You'll be going from 3" at the front to 4" at the back.

-Slope for the two sides Take one of the two side boards.
+Take one of the two side boards.
 Measure up 3" on

-one end a nd
+one end and

 mark the point.
 On the other end, measure up 4" and mark it.